scribblelive/recent-posts/README.md

 __APIToken__

-To get an API token you must have a ScribbleLive? account.
+To get an API token you must have a ScribbleLive account.
 Log in to https://client.scribblelive.com, go to the API section, and either grab a token if you already have one or generate a new one.

 __EventId__